doroshv/llm-examples/translated.md

 The interstellar medium is filled with sparse ionized and neutral hydrogen, dust, and molecular clouds.
 Electromagnetic radiation propagating through such a medium undergoes absorption and scattering, which significantly affects the observational capabilities of distant astronomical sources.

 In the radio wave region, absorption is practically absent, while the ionized component of the interstellar medium is responsible for radio signal dispersion.
-The main absorption in the infrared, optical, and ultraviolet ranges (0.1-20 µm) is due to interstellar dust.
+The main absorption in the infrared, optical, and ultraviolet ranges (0.1-20 $\mu$m) is due to interstellar dust.
 The dust particles absorb ultraviolet and visible radiation from stars, converting it into lower-energy photons.
 A characteristic feature of interstellar absorption in this area is its *selectivity*, meaning a strong dependence on wavelength.
 This dependence is non-monotonic, exhibiting various features, but on average, absorption in the blue part of the spectrum is stronger than in the red, leading to *reddening* of light sources.

 In the visible range, the absorption curve approximately follows the law $A \propto \lambda^{-n}$.
 The amount of interstellar absorption calculated per unit distance varies widely and depends on direction.
 The maximum absorption occurs in the galactic plane, where most of the gas-dust complexes are concentrated.
 In the vicinity of the Sun in the galactic plane, the optical thickness is about 2 for 1 kpc, with the highest contribution from clouds (6-10 clouds per 1 kpc).
 In some directions, the optical thickness can reach several tens (the so-called "coal sacks").
 Absorption decreases with distance from the galactic plane according to a cosecant law, reaching a roughly constant level for galactic latitudes $|b| > 20^\circ$.
 A connection has been established between the optical thickness for absorption in the optical range (V band) and the number of neutral hydrogen atoms $N_H$ along the line of sight in a column with a cross-section of 1 cm$^2$: